-Mildred Rauth RehabCare Center offers comprehensive inpatient rehabilitation services to pediatrics, adolescents, and adults with medical conditions that produce a loss of function in mobility, cognition, or communication.
+Mildred Rauth RehabCare Center offers comprehensive inpatient rehabilitation services to adults with medical conditions that produce a loss of function in mobility, cognition, or communication.
 Through the help of skilled professionals, patients are able to re-learn previous skills and develop new skills.

 - Brain injury

 - Parkinson’s Disease

 - Medically complex patients

 RehabCare understands that every person requires a specialized path for recovery.